brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/MaliciousProcessDetection/README.md

    - Provides a user-friendly GUI for selecting and uninstalling applications from workstations.
 This tool is particularly useful for detecting and removing unwanted or malicious software.
 The process is automated, minimizing manual intervention and ensuring effective removal.

 ## 🚀 How to Use

-### 1. **🔍 Decipher-EML-MailMessages.ps1**
-   - **Step 1:** Open the **Decipher-EML-MailMessages.ps1** script with administrative privileges.
-   - **Step 2:** Specify the email message or suspicious string to be analyzed.
-The script will attempt multiple decoding methods (offset subtraction, encoding conversions, ROT13, Caesar cipher brute force) on the provided message.
-   - **Step 3:** Review the output, which will display decoded results in a readable format.
-This helps to identify potential malicious content hidden within the message.
-   - **Step 4:** Log files will be generated, documenting the decoding process and the results for further analysis.

 ### 2. **🛡️ Remove-Softwares-NonCompliance-Tool.ps1**
    - **Step 1:** Open the **📝 Softwares-NonCompliance-List.txt** file and list the names of the software you want to uninstall.
 Ensure each software name is on a separate line.